 - Andersons’ consultants are continuing to support their clients during the pandemic.
-If you require any advice, please contact them, their details can be found at the end of this Briefing.
+If you require any advice, please contact your usual consultant, or the office on 01664 503200 or email [email protected]

 - Defra has confirmed Greening under the Basic Payment Scheme (BPS) will no longer be a requirement in England from 2021.
 This will mean for 2021 BPS applications, Crop Diversification (two and three crop rule) and Ecological Focus Areas (EFAs) will no longer be needed.
 There has been no announcement yet from Wales and Scotland, but these administrations will be under pressure to follow suit.
 There will be no change to the overall payment as the ‘Greening’ element of the payment will be added to the main BPS payment.

 - Those who made a BPS claim in 2019 of more than €2,000 should receive a reimbursement from RPA via the Financial Discipline Mechanism (FDM).
 The rate being used for 2019 is 1.371% (1.346% in 2018).
 Payments commenced from 1st July.

 - The Welsh Government has confirmed its intention to press ahead with the Sustainable Farming Scheme as the centre-piece of its post-CAP farm support.
 However, the new system will be designed and introduced only slowly over the next few years.
 There will be a transition period from the current BPS to the new arrangements.
 There is no indication of when the transition will start and how long it will take.
 Although the Government has already stated that the BPS will continue in its present form for the 2021 claim year.

 - The Glastir Small Grants scheme will open for a further round of applications in Wales between the 27th July and 4th September 2020.
 The theme for this round is water.
 Grants will be available for capital works to carry out projects which will improve the water quality and reduce the risk of flooding.